1. Youth - Enlightenment - University studies: 1931 - 1957

 chose the 21 members of this inner circle who could contribute in the

 administrative work and who had different areas of expertise.
-This was the
+This committee was to make decisions unanimously.
+Members of the inner circle were for life, only

 making; this led to struggles within the inner circle whereupon many members